adithya-tp/imbotus/README.md

 # imbotus: The Impartus Bot
-I am not much of a morning person.
+I am not a "morning" person.
 So, when the 2020 quarantine happened, and classes went online, I made a bot that attends my online classes for me according to my timetable.
 So if you're not a morning person either, you now know what to do!

 ---